Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations

 \section{DISCUSSION}

-We present \texttt{MAAT}, a framework for discovering governing equations in dynamical systems under partial observability.
-By combining robust kernel-based state and derivative reconstruction with block-aware symbolic regression, our method bridges the gap between data-driven flexibility and mechanistic interpretability.
-Across twelve benchmark tasks spanning medicine, pharmacology, economics, and population health, \texttt{MAAT} consistently outperforms strong baselines, demonstrating resilience to noise and sparsity.
-More broadly, this work underscores that interpretable scientific models can be recovered even from fragmented and heterogeneous data for state reconstruction in scientific and clinical domains.
+We present \texttt{MAAT}, a framework for knowledge-informed state reconstruction from heterogeneous partial observations.
+By combining kernel-based continuous-time reconstruction with domain-specific observation operators and priors, \texttt{MAAT} provides physically meaningful trajectories and analytic derivatives for downstream mechanistic analysis, including symbolic regression.

-\textbf{Limitations.} The performance of \texttt{MAAT} relies on the ability of Kernel State Reconstruction (KSR) to recover a reasonable latent trajectory.
-While robust, success depends on the observation operators $\{\mathcal H_1\}_i$ and on snapshot coverage providing sufficient excitation of the system’s dynamics.
-In regimes with extremely sparse measurements or uninformative projections, reconstruction can be under-determined, limiting downstream symbolic discovery.
-Moreover, our approach currently assumes that a hierarchical partition of the state variables is known \emph{a priori}.
+\textbf{Limitations.} The effectiveness of \texttt{MAAT} depends on the informativeness of the available observations and the validity of the injected priors.
+If measurements are too sparse, observation operators are uninformative, or priors are misspecified, reconstruction may be biased or underdetermined relative to purely data-driven smoothers.
+Our current implementation also assumes that relevant structural information, such as subsystem organization or admissible constraints, is known \emph{a priori}.